The Critical Importance of Financial Data Governance

 Measuring Governance Effectiveness

-Effective governance programs establish clear metrics to measure both implementation progress and business impact:
+Clear metrics measure progress and impact:

 Implementation Metrics: